 Motorcycle accidents can be some of the most serious on our Colorado highways.
 If you have been seriously injured, contact the personal injury attorneys of The Bourassa Law Group to schedule a free consultation.
 You may be entitled to compensation.

 The Denver motorcycle accident attorneys of The Bourassa Law Group are ready to help you secure all the compensation available to you if you have suffered serious damages as the result of another party’s negligence.
 At The Bourassa Law Group we value the relationships we build with our clients.
 You are more than just another number; you are an individual in need of meaningful assistance, and our Denver attorneys are ready to deliver.

 You deserve justice for the damages you have suffered.
-Contact The Bourassa Law Group today at (303) 331-6186 or online for a no-obligation consultation.
+Contact The Bourassa Law Group today at (800)870-8910 or online for a free, no-obligation consultation.

 Common Causes of Motorcycle Accidents

-Motorcycle drivers do not have the same level of protection as passengers in a traditional vehicle, therefore a collision with them can be that much more serious.
-It is very important that all parties be attentive and focused when driving.
+Motorcycle drivers do not have the same level of protection as passengers in a traditional vehicle; therefore a collision with them can be that much more serious.

 - Distracted driving.
-Accidents can happen in the blink of an eye.
 If a driver looks away from the road for even a second, whether it’s to send a text or change the radio station, it can result in a fatal situation.

 - Driving under the influence.
 Alcohol and drugs are one of the most frequently cited factors of fatal collisions.
 This is no different for motorcycle accidents.
 Negligent drivers that were under the influence can be subject to civil and criminal law.

-- Speed limits are set for a reason.
+- Failure to observe speed limits.
 Accidents occurring at high speeds can cause severe damages to a motorcyclist.
-The higher the speed, the increased risk of causing a fatality.
+The higher the speed, the increased risk of fatality.

 - Sudden stops.
-All vehicles should be extremely cautious when traveling behind a motorcycle.
 A sudden stop can have catastrophic results; the average weight of a car is nearly 2,000 pounds.
 Fatal injuries and death can be the result of a motorcyclist being rear-ended by a vehicle.

 - Failure to yield right-of-way.
-It is crucial to be observant of nearby motorcycles.
+Inattention can prevent a driver from seeing a motorcyclist in traffic.
 A failure to yield the right-of-way to motorcycles is a common cause of catastrophic collisions.

 - Inexperienced drivers.
 Inexperienced drivers often make mistakes on the road and a bad encounter with a motorcycle can be deadly.